Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Related Work

-In contrast to most of these techniques that concentrate on adapting model architectures in a way such that models are able to learn with few or no samples, we focus on benchmarking more efficient compositional structures of \ac{am} datasets.
-In recent years, other benchmarks consisting of multiple datasets have been published \cite{schiller2021stance,wang2019superglue,wang2019glue} with the aim to standardize performance reports for machine learning models and, hence, allowing new model architecture to compete against each other and to make the results comparable.
-We, however, adapt the composition of the datasets we feed the models with, such that existing models (without any modification) can exploit it.
+\textbf{Benchmarks and diversity sampling} In contrast to most of these techniques that concentrate on adapting model architectures in a way such that models are able to learn with few or no samples, we focus on benchmarking efficient compositional structures of \ac{am} datasets.
+In recent years, other benchmarks consisting of multiple datasets have been published \cite{schiller2021stance,wang2019superglue,wang2019glue} with the aim to standardize performance reports for machine learning models and, hence, allowing new model architectures to compete against each other and to make the results comparable. \citet{arakelyan-etal-2023-topic} show improvements on a benchmark for the task of stance detection by sampling a subset with a deep, unsupervised topic model and training on the subset with a contrastive objective.
+We, however, aim to adapt and benchmark the composition of \ac{am} datasets we train the models with, such that existing models (without any modification) can exploit it.
 Our decision on how to ensemble the datasets we use in this work draws on insights of diversity sampling research which shows that models can profit from datasets with high diversity, i.e. containing samples that differ strongly from each other \cite{larson-etal-2019-outlier,katharopoulos2018not,NIPS2017_2f37d101}.
 While other work in the area of \ac{am} has scratched on the topic of diversity by increasing the number of used topics \cite{ibm-corpuswide}, there has been no work that we know of, dedicated on determining the ideal dataset composition for \ac{am} datasets.